Introductory course on $\ell$-adic sheaves and their ramification theory on curves: Higher dimensional ramification theory via restriction to curves

 Let $G$ be a group (possibly infinite), $E$ a field and $V$ a finite dimensional $E$-vector space with $G$ action, i.e.~a representation of $G$.
 We can view $V$ as a left $E[G]$-module and $\dim_E V<\infty$ implies that it is artinian and noetherian.
 Therefore $V$ has finite length as $E[G]$-module, i.e.~there is a chain of $E[G]$-submodules

-such that the successive quotients $V_i/V_{i-1}$ are simple (or irreducible) $E[G]$-modules.
+such that the successive subquotients $V_i/V_{i-1}$ are simple (or irreducible) $E[G]$-modules.
 Such a chain is called a decomposition series of $V$.
 By the Jordan-H\"older Theorem (see e.g. \cite[I, \S 4.7, Thm.~6]{Bourbaki/AlgebraI}) the length $r$ is independent of the chosen decomposition series as is the sequence $V_r/V_{r-1},\ldots, V_1/V_0$, at least up to permutation and isomorphism.
 Therefore we can associate to $V$ the $E[G]$-module

 The isomorphism class of this module depends only on $V$ and it is called the {\em semi-simplification of $V$} .
-Notice that if $G$ is a topological group which acts continuously on $V$, then the action of $G$ on the subspaces $V_i$ is automatically continuous (since the topology on the $V_i$ is induced by the topology on $V$, cf.~\ref{rep-pi1}).
+Note that if $E$ is a finite extension of $\Q_{\ell}$ and if $G$ is a topological group which acts continuously on $V$ equipped with the $\ell$-adic topology (cf.~\ref{rep-pi1}), then the action of $G$ on the subspaces $V_i$ is automatically continuous.
 The semi-simplification $V^{\rm ss}$ therefore is a continuous semi-simple $G$-representation.

 In particular if $\sF$ is a lisse $\Qlb$-sheaf on a connected $k$-scheme $X$ (resp. a lisse Weil sheaf), then we can view it as an $\Qlb[\pi_1(X)]$-module (resp.~$\Qlb[W(X)]$-module) and can talk about its semi-simplification $\sF^{\rm ss}$.
 Notice that $\sF^{\rm ss}$ is a direct sum of irreducible lisse $\Qlb$-sheaves (resp. lisse Weil sheaves).